Memorial Hall of the Victims in Nanjing Massacre by Japanese Invaders: Nanjing Massacre

-On December 13, 1937, the Japanese Army occupied Nanjing (then spelt Nanking) – then the capital city of the Republic of China.
-During the first six to eight weeks of their occupation, the Japanese Army committed numerous atrocities, including rape, arson, looting, mass executions, and torture.
+On December 13, 1937, the Japanese Army occupied Nanjing (then spelt 'Nanking') – then the capital city of the Republic of China.
+During the first six to eight weeks of their occupation, the Japanese Army committed numerous atrocities, including rape, arson, looting, torture, and mass executions.
 China estimates that approximately three hundred thousand civilians and unarmed soldiers were brutally slaughtered.
 This estimate was made from burial records and eyewitness accounts by the Nanjing War Crimes Tribunal and included in the verdict for Hisao Tani.
 Corpses littered the streets and were seen afloat in rivers for weeks, and many structures in the city were burned down.
 Countless shops, stores, and residences were looted and sacked.

 Japanese soldiers were also reported to have conducted killing competitions and bayonet practice using Chinese prisoners.
 Approximately twenty thousand cases of rape occurred within the city during the first month of the occupation, according to the "Judgement of the International Military Tribunal".
 Even children, the elderly, and nuns are reported to have suffered at the hands of the Imperial Japanese Army.

 Memorial Hall

 The Nanjing Memorial Hall was built in 1985 by the Nanjing Municipal Government in memory of the three hundred thousand victims of the massacre.
 In 1995, it was enlarged and renovated.
 The memorial exhibits historical records and objects, and uses architecture, sculptures, and videos to illustrate what happened during the Nanjing Massacre.
 Many historical items were donated by Japanese members of a Japanese–Chinese friendship group, which also donated a garden located on the museum grounds.

 It occupies a total area of approximately twenty-eight thousand square meters, including about three thousand square meters of building floor space.

 The memorial consists of three major parts: outdoor exhibits, sheltered skeletal remains of victims, and an exhibition hall of historical documents.

-Admission is free.
+Admission is free but require prior registration.
 Visitors should prepare themselves for large crowds of people at all times of day.